evelynandrist/nix-config/README.md

 First, create the partitions you need using the tool of your choice, e.g. GParted.

-Then, format the boot and the nixos partitions with corresponding labels:
+Then, format the boot and nixos partitions with corresponding labels:

 ``` sh
 sudo mkfs.fat -F 32 -n boot /dev/<your boot partition>